I love podcasts.

 I understand content in a different way to reading

 I read a lot, it takes a big investment of time, and I certainly can’t do anything else whilst I do.
-It’s possible to change the meaning of what you read by changing the tone of voice that you read it in.
-So easy to misunderstand.
-This is much easier to understand with a voice.

 They connect me with thought leaders in a new way, and introduce me to new ones

 If I like someone’s ideas, and have read their books I might look for them in podcasts as I find it connects me to them on a deeper level.
 Please don’t misunderstand – I’m not deluding myself that I know them, but I do feel like I can approach them, appropriately of course.
 And they often invite you to connect with them.

 For example, John Jantsch is a very clever guy who helps me understand how to market my business.
 Listening to his podcast, he’s deeply intelligent, almost avuncular, insightful and has some great guests.

 There are podcasts on every subject and I get to choose

 It’s possible to search for podcasts on pretty much any topic.
 Can you say that about Talk Radio?